About Project Yesu

 Our Ugandan team are the boots on the ground and the key to our success.
 They work tirelessly to serve the children in our programs, and continually seek ways to grow our programs and support our children and families in the best possible way.
 As an organization, we believe strongly in hiring from within the community we serve.
 They know the struggles of our children, they can walk alongside our families and be a shining example of what is possible.
 We are blessed to have an amazing team, and we have a shared vision and work together toward the same mission, changing lives.

-Akello Eunice, Social Worker
+Akello Eunice, In-Country Director

 My name is Eunice, I have been serving with Project Yesu as a social worker and coordinator for about four years now since 2016.
 Throughout the years I have realized my potential and ability to serve Christ with the knowledge, wisdom, and skills that God has given me.
 I have seen how Hope has been restored to the children who would not have gone to school and families who would not have afforded to put their children in school through Project Yesu.
 I am happy that we now have 316 children going to 1st class schools, this wouldn’t have been possible for these vulnerable children and their families without Project Yesu.